-Given the topology of an MCS, we need to represent a stripped version of it that contains both the minimal dependencies between contexts and interface beliefs that need to be transferred between contexts.
+Given the topology of an MCS, we need to represent a stripped version of it that contains both the minimal dependencies between contexts and interface variables that need to be transferred between contexts.
 This representation will be a query plan that can be used for execution processing.
 Syntactically, query plans have the following form.

-Definition 10 (Query Plan) A query plan of an MCS M w.r.t. context $C_k$ is any labeled subgraph $\Pi$ of $G_M$ induced by IC(k) with $E(\Pi) \subseteq E(G_M)$ , and edge labels $v \colon E(G) \to 2^{\Sigma}$ .
+Definition 10 (Query Plan) A query plan of an MCS M w.r.t. context C_k is any labeled subgraph Π of G_M induced by IC(k) with $E(\Pi) \subseteq E(G_M)$, and edge labels $v : E(G) \to 2^{\Sigma}$.

-For any MCS M and context $C_k$ of M, not every query plan is suitable for evaluating M; however, the following query plan is in fact effective.
+For any MCS M and context C_k of M, not every query plan is suitable for evaluating M; however, the following query plan is in fact effective.

-Definition 11 (Effective Query Plan) Given an MCS M and a context $C_k$ , the effective query plan of M with respect to $C_k$ is $\Pi_k = (V(G), E(G) \setminus F, v)$ where G is the subgraph of $G_M$ induced by IC(k) and $(F, v) = OptimizeTree(T(G_M), k, k).$
+Definition 11 (Effective Query Plan) Given an MCS M and a context C_k , the effective query plan of M with respect to C_k is $\Pi_k = (V(G), E(G) \setminus F, v)$ where G is the subgraph of G_M induced by IC(k) and $(F, v) = OptimizeTree(T(G_M), k, k)$.

-We next use $\Pi_k$ for MCS evaluation, and tacitly assume that query plans are effective.
+We next use Π_k for MCS evaluation, and tacitly assume that query plans are effective.